Minocycline, regular release (By mouth)

 - Blood thinner (including warfarin)

 - Medicine that contains aluminum, calcium, iron, or magnesium (including an antacid or vitamin supplement)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, vision problems such as blurred vision, asthma, or if you are allergic to sulfites.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, asthma, or an allergy to sulfites.

 - This medicine can cause diarrhea.
 Call your doctor if the diarrhea becomes severe, does not stop, or is bloody.
 Do not take any medicine to stop diarrhea until you have talked to your doctor.
 Diarrhea can occur 2 months or more after you stop taking this medicine.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.